Russia: Protests erupt over Navalny prison sentencing | DW | 02.02.2021

 Allies of Navalny called for protests against the prison sentence in central Moscow.
 Navalny supporters previously rallied near the courthouse where Navalny received his sentence.

-A massive police presence has been deployed to deal with the demonstrators in Moscow's Manezhnaya Square, according to a video shared by DW's Moscow correspondent Emily Sherwin.
+A massive police presence has been deployed to deal with the demonstrators in Moscow's Manezhnaya Square, captured in a video shared by DW's Moscow correspondent Emily Sherwin.

-According to a tweet from the Belarus Free Theatre group, Russian riot police shot down drones to prevent footage from being released that shows the scale of the demonstrations.
+According to a tweet from the Belarus Free Theatre group, Russian riot police shot down drones to prevent footage from being released that showed the scale of the demonstrations.

 Protesters were also detained in St. Petersburg.
-Around 20 people were take into custody near the subway station Gotiny Dvor metro station in the central part of the city, according to Russian alternative media outlet MediaZona.
+Around 20 people were taken into custody near the Gotiny Dvor metro (or subway) station in the central part of the city, according to Russian alternative media outlet MediaZona.

 Russian prosecutors have accused Navalny of violating the probation conditions of a 2014 money-laundering conviction.

-Navalny has alleged that the trial is a politically-motivated attempt to silence him, due to his criticism of Russian President Vladimir Putin.
+Navalny has alleged that the trial is a politically-motivated attempt to silence him, with the real motivation being his criticism of Russian President Vladimir Putin.

 Navalny's lawyers have pledged to appeal the decision.
-His legal team will also turn to the European Court of Human Rights over the ruling.
+His legal team also plans to turn to the European Court of Human Rights over the ruling.

 Russia has criticized western countries such as Germany and the United States after they called for Navalny's release.